poojanagrawal/mesalabs-day1/lab1/README.md

 [PDF](pdf/README.pdf)

+>> this pdf is outdated.
+Either update it or remove it.

 # Monday MaxiLab 1: Modelling core overshooting in main-sequence stars

 In this lab, you will learn how to set up a MESA model from scratch,